anphipolito/sdamerdji.github.io/_research/formalizing-ideals.md

 collection: research
 ---

-I am quite nostalgic about this project as it was my first research experience and my introduction to the world of formalization.
-I undertook this extracurricular internship following a "Logic and Proofs" taught by Prof. Pierre-Yves Strub during my second year of undergraduate.
-Before starting, I would also like to acknowledge Nazila Sharifi Amina, a fellow undergraduate who worked on this project with me.
+This project was my first research experience and my introduction to the world of formalization.
+I undertook an extracurricular internship following a "Logic and Proofs" taught by Prof. Pierre-Yves Strub during my second year of undergraduate.

+The following is a brief example of the sort of work that was done.

 ## Ideals